© 2023 ELECTRIFICATION COALITION

 Match funding requirement: 20% local match

-Of the $2.5 billion, $1.25 billion is set aside for community and corridor grants, with priority given to applications serving rural areas, low- and middle-income areas, and in areas with a high ratio of multi-unit dwellings to single-family homes.
+consists of $2.5 billion million dollars to complement the build-out of EV charging infrastructure along alternative fuel corridors.
+States, cities, metropolitan planning organizations, and local governments are eligible recipients and can receive the grant.
+Of the $2.5 billion, $1.25 billion is set aside for community and corridor grants, with priority given to applications serving rural areas, low- and middle-income areas, and areas with a high ratio of multi-unit dwellings to single-family homes.

-The Charging and Fueling Infrastructure program includes two streams of funding; one focused on community charging and one focused on corridor charging.
+The CFI program includes two streams of funding; one focused on community charging and one focused on corridor charging.
 Though each stream has distinct eligibility, public entities are allowed to peruse both grant funding opportunities in one application allowing funding to move farther, faster.

 Businesses that want to install EV charging stations should partner with local governments and cities to become a “site host” for charging infrastructure.
 Under this grant, the charging infrastructure must be located on a public road or in other publicly accessible locations, such as public buildings, public schools, public parks, or in publicly accessible parking facilities owned or managed by a private entity.